MaxieTheHatter/TicTacToe/README.md

 Create class for playernames and ask for them

+Add simple AI using RNG

 TODO:

-Add simple AI using RNG
+Make the game look nicer.

+Known bugs:

+Game doesn't accept input at "Do you want to play again?" until the second game is done.